Preston752/rf-waveform-analyzer/README.md

 Transmit long chirp (100 microseconds) -> good for detection but can't separate close targets

-Chirp travels to target and back -> the amount of time it takes to recieve the echo back will determine the target's distance from the chirp
+Chirp travels to target and back -> the amount of time it takes to receive the echo back will determine the target's distance from the chirp

 Apply filter -> Cross-correlate received signal with transmitted chirp.
 The filter looks for the chirp pattern in the received signal.
 Produces a sharp spike when it finds a match.